coinsweeper-team/StarknetWinter/README.md

-Recommended Setup - Using the SDK with React
-This will provide you with a starter template for building a React application using the Dojo SDK.

-pnpx @dojoengine/create-dojo start

 Run the app
 To run the app locally, you need to have your world deployed.
 Follow those steps to make this work.